Jan Aart Scholte's five broad definitions of 'globalization'.

 Globalization as Deterritorialization, offers a clear and specific definition of globalization.
 The notion of supraterritoriality, or trans-world, or trans-border relations, Scholte argues, provides a way into appreciating what is global about globalization.

 To describe the process of breaking down regulatory and other barriers to trade as globalization is similarly flawed.
-'The liberal discourse of free trade is quite adequate to convey these ideas' (Scholte 2000: 45).
+'The liberal discourse of free trade is quite adequate to convey these ideas' (Jan Aart Scholte).

 The understanding of globalization as westernization has developed particularly in the context of neocolonialism and post-colonial imperialism.
 It is difficult to see what advance the notion of globalization provides as against the discourse of colonialism, imperialism and 'modernization'.

-Important new insight can, however, be gained from approaching globalization as the growth of 'supraterritorial' or transworld relations between people.
+Important new insight can, however, be gained from approaching globalization as the growth of 'supraterritoriality' or transworld relations between people.